Coskon/coskmusicbot/README.md

 ## Important
 - This script was only tested on WINDOWS, it might not work on other OS.
 - If you were to delete all prefixes and don't want to mess with the .json files to add them back, simply use "DEF_PREFIX" as the prefix and call the `options default` or `add_prefix [prefix]` commands.
-- ~~The first time playing a song, you might be prompted to login with a youtube account, just follow the instructions in the console.
-If you don't want to do that (which might block age restricted videos from being played), open the code and change the parameter `USE_LOGIN` to `False`.~~ No longer necessary.
-- ~~Because of a problem with the library `pytube`, even if you login you will not be able to play age restricted videos.
-To fix this, go to `venv/Lib/site-packages/pytube`, open to edit `innertube.py` and in line 223, change `client='ANDROID_MUSIC'` into `client='ANDROID_CREATOR'`. (if you're using a cloud service, the path to the package might be a little different, try searching for a way to access "site-packages")~~ No longer necessary.
-- ~~If you're using the beta, there is a problem with the library `youtube-dl`.
-To fix this go to `site-packages/youtube_dl/extractor/youtube.py`, at line 1794 (where it says 'uploader_id': ...) add a # at the beginning (aka comment out the line).
-If you're not convinced, instead change it to `'uploader_id': self._search_regex(r'/(?:channel|user)/([^/?&#]+)', owner_profile_url, 'uploader id', fatal=False) if owner_profile_url else None,`.~~ No longer necessary.

-## Beta disclaimer
-As the name indicates, it's in beta.
-It will not work as expected, at least not 100% of the time, have that in mind.
-Current beta feature: *Streaming audio instead of downloading it*.
-Why is in beta: *Will be released when i make new embeds/messages to make it look better.
-Bot cutting audio should be fixed.*

 ## Limitations
-- ~~Only supports YouTube.~~ Not in the beta.
-- Some commands will not work if the necessary API key is not provided or is incorrect (though those aren't really important).
+- Some commands will not work if the necessary API key is not provided or is incorrect.
-- ~~When searching for results on YouTube, you have to wait for all the reactions to appear to be able to choose.~~ Added buttons! (you can still use reactions).
-- ~~It has to download each video mp3, so it's limited by the host internet speed and disk space.~~ Not in the beta (still limited by internet speed).
 - Bot language is global for all servers (cannot changed individually for each server).
 This will probably not be changed.
 - User interface creates a separate venv occupying more space.
-Might change in the future. (couldn't initialize both threads at the same time and make them work correctly so i went with this)
+Might change in the future.

 ## Known bugs
-- If the bot is waiting for an input (like choosing a song), the bot will stop responding in every server until something is chosen or timeout. (might try to implement a better wait_for to fix this, however the bot isn't meant to be used in a big quantity of servers so it shouldn't be a huge problem)
+- If the bot is waiting for an input (like choosing a song), the bot will stop responding in every server until something is chosen or timeout.
+This might be fixable, but it's not high priority since the bot is not meant to be used in a lot of servers.
-- ~~Other users can interact with the buttons when choosing a song, because of this reactions are set by default instead.~~ Not anymore!
-- ~~Anyone (including people outside the voice channel) can vote skip.
-This will probably not be fixed.~~ I lied, it is fixed.

 ## Command list
-You can see aliases for each command using the bot.
+You can see aliases for each command using the bot `help` command.
 If you want to change the name or aliases of a command, search for the command in `bot.py` and replace `name=` and/or `aliases=` with the name/aliases you want.
 - `help [command]`: Shows more information about the given command.
 If no command is provided, shows a list of all commands.
 - `play [query]`: The query should be either a URL or what you want to search.
 If a URL is given, the song plays automatically (it can be a playlist), if not it will let you choose a video.
 You can also add audio attachments to be played (*only in beta*).
 - `fastplay [query]`: Works the same as `play`, but skips having to choose.